Need help now? Call the Poison Help line at 1-800-222-1222 or visit PoisonHelp.org

 Over-the-Counter Medicine Safety

-Parents play a critical role in helping their tweens learn about the responsible use of OTC medicines.
+Parents play a critical role in helping their tweens learn about the responsible use of OTC (over-the-counter) medicines.
 With approximately 10,000 kids under age 18 visiting emergency departments every year due to errors from self-administering OTC medications2, it is important for parents and guardians to discuss the safe use and storage of OTC medicines with their tweens.
-The OTC Medicine Safety program equips parents, teachers, and guardians with the necessary materials to help facilitate these critical discussions.
+The OTC Medicine Safety program equips parents, teachers, and guardians with the necessary materials to help facilitate these critical conversations.

 Download the "what's on the label" poster here.